Have you ever had a co-worker who can’t seem to stop complaining? It can be frustrating, especially if the complaining gets in the way of your work.

 Approach Delicately

-When you have a co-worker who complains a lot, knowing how to approach the situation can be challenging.
-On the one hand, you may want to try to help them solve the problem, but on the other, you may find their complaining disruptive and drain.
+Knowing how to approach the situation can be challenging when a co-worker complains a lot.
+On the one hand, you may want to try to help them solve the problem, but on the other, you may find their complaining disruptive and draining.

 If your co-worker’s complaints are impacting your productivity or causing tension in the workplace, it may be necessary to take a step back and approach the situation delicately.